 Sport and social activity has always been a big part of her life.
 She has coordinated community projects such as the Fringe Festival and Walk Against Want, has been a voluntary refugee settlement support coordinator, served on school councils, and is currently an active member of BicycleNT.
-For relaxation, Robin enjoys gardening and bushwalking, and sailing on Darwin Harbour.
+For relaxation, Robin enjoys gardening, bushwalking and sailing.